 - Michigan Indian Tuition Waiver pays tuition for students who are at least

-any direct cost at Ferris.
+at least 2 years.
 For more information, click here.

 - Macomb Community College now has a Youth in Transition Scholarship Program